Joining the Digital Policy Alliance

 - Opportunities to make views known before legislation/regulation is agreed/implemented

-The DPA's ongoing dialogue with politicians and officials enables members to communicate business perspectives to decision makers at the start of the legislative process, before commitments are made and the policy choices formalised for consultation.
+The DPA's ongoing dialogue with politicians and officials enables members to communicate business and consumer perspectives to decision makers at the start of the legislative process, before commitments are made and the policy choices formalised for consultation.

-- Opportunities to stimulate policy debate
+- Opportunities to stimulate and shape policy debate

 The DPA brings together working groups from the ICT industry (suppliers, users, trade associations and professional bodies) to work with officials to analyse issues not well addressed by others, identify possible ways forward, test these for consensus (professional, industrial and political) and help achieve realistic outcomes during the legislative process.